 Serious anesthesia complications, such as brain damage or death, are exceptionally rare.
 Generally healthy children tolerate anesthesia at least as well as adults.

 Whenever possible, elective eye surgery should be avoided when the child is ill.
 Anesthesiologists and surgeons should be informed of all medical conditions and all medications the child is taking.
 They should also be informed of any anesthetic problems the child or any blood relative has experienced, as there are some rare hereditary conditions, which are associated with a greater risk.

-Generally, No. Some strabismus surgery in teenagers and adults can be done with a local anesthetic injection through the lower eyelid to numb the nerves around the eyeball.
-Unlike its use in adult cataract surgery, topical anesthesia, consisting of numbing eye drops to the surface of the eye, may not provide sufficient patient comfort to be used during eye muscle surgery.
-Strabismus surgery typically requires 30 minutes and often significantly longer to complete.
-The patient must be still and comfortable during this period to avoid potentially serious complications that may result from sudden unexpected movements.
-As most children cannot be expected remain still for the time necessary to complete the surgery, nearly all children require general anesthesia in order for eye muscle surgery to be performed safely and comfortably.
+Generally, no. Rarely, in a select group of exceptionally stoic teenagers and adults, strabismus surgery can be done with a local anesthetic injection through the lower eyelid to numb the nerves around the eyeball.
+Unlike its use in adult cataract surgery, topical anesthesia, consisting of numbing eye drops to the surface of the eye, does not provide sufficient patient comfort to be used during eye muscle surgery.
+Strabismus surgery typically requires 30 minutes and often significantly longer.
+The patient must be completely still and comfortable during this period to avoid potentially serious complications that may result from sudden unexpected movements.
+As most children cannot be expected to remain still for the time necessary to complete the surgery, nearly all children require general anesthesia in order for eye muscle surgery to be performed safely and comfortably.

 Anesthesia for children is generally safe.
 Complications may be minimized by avoiding food and drink before general anesthesia and postponing elective surgery if the child is ill.
 Modern anesthesia allows surgery or examinations to be performed without pain or anxiety.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶